A. N. R. Robinson International Airport: History

 A. N. R. Robinson International Airport is situated on the southwestern tip of the island of Tobago.
 This airport is located within walking distance of some of several of the island's beaches.
-The airport was commissioned in December 1940 when the Work Department laid a 670-meter (2,200 ft) landing strip.
+The airport was commissioned in December 1940 when the Works Department laid a 670-meter (2,200 ft) landing strip.

 The facilities at Crown Point were upgraded in the mid-1980s to accommodate a new terminal building, access roads, and extended apron.
 Further developments were commenced in 1987 and completed in 1992 to accommodate wide-bodied aircraft such as the Boeing 747.
 Another development program was scheduled to commence in 2011, anticipated to include an extension of the terminal building, runway works and the addition of jet bridges to the structure.

-On May 19, 2011 the airport was renamed after the Tobago-born third Prime Minister of Trinidad and Tobago, A. N. R. Robinson.
-In 2011 according to Trinidad Express Tobago has recorded a 60% decrease in tourist arrivals, calling into question the practicality of the government's plan to further expand the airport.
+On 19 May 2011, the airport was renamed after the Tobago-born third President and Prime Minister of Trinidad and Tobago, A. N. R. Robinson.
+In 2011, according to Trinidad Express, Tobago has recorded a 60% decrease in tourist arrivals, calling into question the practicality of the government's plan to further expand the airport.